OneKey-Network/addressability-framework/mvp-spec/operator-design.md

 ## Read Scenario: The user visits an Advertiser for the first time

-After visiting a Publisher and generating her/his PAF Data, the user goes to an Advertiser website.
+After visiting a Publisher and generating their User Id and Preferences, the user goes to an Advertiser website.

-In this case, the Advertiser website want to *read* the PAF Data of the user.
+In this case, the Advertiser website wants to *read* the User Id and Preferences of the user.
 Therefore, this scenario is named the **"READ" scenario**.

 ```mermaid